 Set in the underbelly of Quebec’s largest metropolis, “Lullabies for Little Criminals” follows 12-year-old Baby and her heroin-addicted father, Jules, as they attempt to make a life while moving to various places around Montreal before eventually living in the streets.
-After hobnobbing with junkies, pimps and other children who live in the street, Baby is transformed from an innocent child to a hardened young adult seemingly overnight.
+After hobnobbing with junkies, pimps and other children, Baby is transformed from an innocent child to a hardened young adult seemingly overnight.

 Heather O’Neill’s multi-award-winning novel sheds light on the reality of homelessness and serves as a gentle reminder that every city has an underside that tourists may not see.